Charlie Crist: 2016

 On October 20, 2015, Crist announced that he would seek the Democratic nomination for Florida's 13th congressional district, his home district, in the 2016 U.S. House of Representatives elections.
 He had previously announced on Twitter that he would not run for political office in 2016.
-Republican incumbent David Jolly, who succeeded 43-year incumbent Bill Young in a 2014 special election, was vacating the seat to run for the same Senate seat for which Crist ran in 1998 and 2010.
+Republican incumbent David Jolly, who succeeded 43-year incumbent Bill Young in a 2014 special election, was vacating the seat to run for the same U.S. Senate that Crist had run for in 1998 and 2010.

-But when Senator Marco Rubio decided to run for reelection, Jolly dropped out of the Senate race and sought reelection to the House, even though the 13th District had become significantly friendlier to Democrats when a court tossed out Florida's original congressional map.
+However, when Senator Marco Rubio decided to run for re-election, Jolly dropped out of the Senate race and sought reelection to the House, even though the 13th District had become significantly friendlier to Democrats following a court-ordered redraw of Florida's congressional map.
 The new map drew nearly all of St. Petersburg, along with most of the more Democratic southern portion of Pinellas County, into the 13th.
-The district had been in Republican hands without interruption since 1955, and had been one of the first areas of Florida to turn Republican.
-However, it had become more of a swing district at the presidential level since the 1990s; it has supported a Democrat for president in all but two elections since 1992.
+The district had been in Republican hands without interruption since 1955, and had been one of the first areas of Florida to swing to the GOP from the Democratic Party.
+However, it had become more of a swing district at the presidential level since the 1990s; it had supported a Democrat for president in all but two elections since 1992.

 In the general election, Crist defeated Jolly by a vote of 184,693 (52%) to 171,149 (48%), becoming the first Democrat to win the seat in 62 years.

 2018

 In 2018, Crist was endorsed by the League of Conservation Voters (LCV) Action Fund, which called him "a leader on protecting Florida from and planning for the impacts of climate change during his time as Governor and in Congress."
-Crist won a second term by A vote of 182,717 (58%) to 134,254 (42%).
+Crist won a second term by a vote of 182,717 (58%) to 134,254 (42%).